-Fluidra S.A. and its subsidiaries (hereinafter, Fluidra) has officially set out how ICFR practices should be handled to deliver the most useful and effective results in the Regulations of the Board of Directors.
+Fluidra S.A. and its subsidiaries (hereinafter, Fluidra) has officially defined the responsibilities of the suitable and effective existence of the ICFR in the Regulations of the Board of Directors.

 The Board of Directors has entrusted Fluidra's CFO with the responsibility of implementing and updating the ICFR.